AliceMozyrko/SAS_SVS_STARS/README.md

-# Ukrainian Singing Voice Transcription & Analysis (STARS)
+# Ukrainian Automatic Singing Annotation (STARS)

 This repository contains the implementation and configuration for an automated analysis and transcription system for Ukrainian singing voices.
-The project is based on the **STARS** (Singing Tool for Analysis and Reconstruction of Speech) framework and was developed as part of a linguistics research project focused on Ukrainian phonology in musical contexts.
+The project is based on the **STARS** (Singing Transcription, Alignment, and Refined Style annotation) framework and was developed as part of a linguistics research project focused on Ukrainian phonology in musical contexts.

-## 🚀 Project Overview

-The goal of this research is to bridge the gap between acoustic signal processing and Slavic linguistics.
-Using a specialized corpus of Ukrainian songs, including works by contemporary artists like Serhiy Zhadan, the model was fine-tuned to recognize the unique phonetic and melodic characteristics of the Ukrainian language.

 ## 🛠 Technical Specifications